 The most interesting thing about Robert Mueller’s brief public statement closing out his special counsel appointment is the reaction it drew from those who support President Donald Trump as well as from those who cannot stand him.
 The various interpretations and reading between the lines that manifested in the hours following the May 29 remarks were both amusing and bewildering.
 The bottom line, though, is that the less than 10-minute news conference revealed only two new developments: One of them came out of something the former special counsel said and the other from something he did not say.

-The one piece of news Mueller made by his words to the nation is that he has no intention of appearing before congressional committees to divulge information or to answer questions that fall outside the scope of the special counsel report.
+.
 “The report is my testimony,” he said.
 “I would not provide information beyond that which is already public in any appearance before Congress.”

 With those words, Mueller may have dashed some hopes in the anti-Trump camp.
 In all likelihood, certain Democrats and media pundits had hoped that, within the setting of a congressional hearing, the former special counsel would reveal some damning evidence against the president that, for whatever reason, he had chosen not include in his report.